QCrypt/website-2022/content/_index.md

 ## NEWS

+### August 28th.
+2022 | About conference record
+Due to time zone, We know that it is difficult for you to participate in the meeting all the time.
+All the talks will be recorded and made available on the online platform (EventX) a few hours later for our participants.

 ### August 27th.
 2022 | Prerecorded contributed talks videos now available
 Please click our Youtube channel <a style="color: blue" href="https://www.youtube.com/playlist?list=PLVgC3LSv44hDpTUj7q3_sHkjEiiyUxWCJ">here</a>.